General Motors says cutting 15% of workforce to save US$6b

 WASHINGTON: In a massive restructuring, auto giant General Motors announced on Monday (Nov 26) it would cut 15 per cent of its workforce to save US$6 billion and adapt to "changing market conditions."

-The moves include shuttering seven plants worldwide as the company responds to changing customer preferences and focuses on popular trucks and SUVs and increasingly on electric models.
+The closures drew immediate criticism from the US labour union representing workers, which accused the company of shifting production overseas at the expense of American workers.

+That would be a blow to President Donald Trump, whose harsh and confrontational trade policies included a renegotiation of the North American Free Trade Agreement specifically designed to favor the US auto industry and protect jobs.

-GM will shutter three North American auto assembly plants next year: the Oshawa plan in Ontario, Canada; Hamtramck in Detroit, Michigan and Lordstown in Warren, Ohio.
+Instead, GM will shutter three North American auto assembly plants next year: the Oshawa plant in Ontario, Canada; Hamtramck in Detroit, Michigan and Lordstown in Warren, Ohio.

 In addition, it will close propulsion plants - which produce batteries and transmissions - in Baltimore, Maryland and Warren, Michigan, as well two more unidentified plants outside of North America.
 GM already had announced plans to cease operations at its Gunsan, Korea plant.